-The purpose of guided meditation is accomplished through the power of suggestion.
-It is believed that people are more open and willing to follow through a suggestion when they are in a relaxed state, which is similar to hypnotherapy.
+The purpose of guided meditation is to use the power of suggestion to help calm the mind and ease racing thoughts.
+It is believed that people are more open and willing to follow through with a suggestion when they are in a relaxed state, which is similar to hypnotherapy.

-Many are left asking, “Does biofeedback work for substance abuse problems?”
-The simple answer is yes.
-In many ways, this treatment approach is effective because it integrates all the physical, mental, and emotional aspects of substance abuse.
+Many ask, “Does biofeedback work for substance abuse problems?”
+It’s been shown that it can be extremely beneficial to any addiction treatment program.
+This treatment approach is effective because it integrates all the physical, mental, and emotional aspects of substance abuse.

-If a patient understands the connection of thoughts and emotions with how the body responds, they will be more motivated to alter their perception of addiction triggers.
-Changing one’s perception of triggers can help in avoiding stress, reduce withdrawal symptoms, and overcome addiction cravings.
+The idea is that if a person understands the connection of thoughts and emotions with how the body responds, they will be more motivated to change how they view potential addiction triggers.
+Changing the way one sees triggers can be helpful in avoiding stress, reducing withdrawal symptoms, and overcoming addiction cravings.

 Biofeedback and Neurofeedback Therapy

-Specifically, how does a typical neurofeedback therapy for addiction proceed?
-For treatment sessions targeting addiction problems, below is an overview of what patients can expect:
+Specifically, how does a typical neurofeedback therapy session for addiction look?
+In treatment sessions that target addiction problems, patients might expect:

-- Viewing brain activity after the stimuli is presented: The patient and therapist will look at the brain waves and review how this can be modified on the next stimuli.
+The patient and therapist will look at the brain waves and review how this can be modified with the next presented stimuli.
 They may do the exercises mentioned above such as deep breathing, guided meditation, or other behavioral therapy approaches.

-- Repeating the stimuli and seeing the difference: The stimuli is presented again or a new one is given.
-The differences are recorded after applying biofeedback behavioral therapy techniques.
+The stimuli is presented again or a new one is given.
+The differences are recorded after using biofeedback behavioral therapy techniques.

 Biofeedback and Overcoming Addiction

-Since biofeedback therapy is non-invasive and considered another behavioral therapy approach, many patients are quick to prefer this method in overcoming addiction.
-If you want to know if this is a great fit for yourself or a loved one suffering from substance abuse, here are some questions to ask:
+Since biofeedback therapy is non-invasive and considered a behavioral therapy approach, many who are working to overcome addictions are quick to prefer this method in their treatment.
+If you want to know if this is a good fit for you or a loved one suffering from substance abuse, here are some questions to ask:

-Do I have contraindications in using the biofeedback equipment?
+Do I have any contraindications to using biofeedback equipment?

-Some people have pacemakers and other surgically placed metal devices that may be affected with biofeedback therapy.
+Some people have pacemakers and other surgically placed metal devices that may be affected by biofeedback therapy.
 It is best to consult a healthcare professional regarding this matter.

 Do I want an integrated approach in addiction treatment?

-Biofeedback behavioral therapy helps patients see the scientific and emotional aspects of their substance abuse problem.
-If you would prefer to go in a more spiritual and transcendental type of treatment, you may be a better fit for options such as 12-Step Rehab.
+Biofeedback behavioral therapy helps patients understand the scientific and emotional aspects of their substance abuse disorder.
+If you would prefer to go in a more spiritual type of treatment, you may be a better fit for options such as 12-Step Rehab.